Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 Credit One Bank Wander Card vs. Capital One QuicksilverOne Cash Rewards Credit Card

 However, if you see yourself carrying a balance, it’s best to pick the Wander card over the QuicksilverOne.
-The QuicksilverOne’s high 28.49 percent variable APR will cost you slightly more in interest charges than the Wander’s 26.24 percent variable APR, though carrying a balance with either card will be costly and neither card offers a breaks on interest via intro APR offers.
+The QuicksilverOne’s high 28.49 percent variable APR will cost you slightly more in interest charges than the Wander’s 28.24 percent variable APR, though carrying a balance with either card will be costly and neither card offers a break on interest via intro APR offers.

 Credit One Bank Wander Card vs. Bank of America® Customized Cash Rewards Secured Credit Card